Fonterra financial woes weigh on Aussie future

 "The feeling I get is that the focus is going to be on selling NZ milk to the world and they've gone away from the idea of being the globally relevant, dominant player and the whole milk pool strategy."

-Fonterra last month flagged asset write downs totalling NZ$820-860m that reduced the value of its Australian ingredients business by NZ$70m.
+Fonterra last month flagged asset write downs totalling NZ$820-$NZ860 million that reduced the value of its Australian ingredients business by NZ$70m.

-ANZ agriculture economist Susan Kilsby predicts more write downs totalling NZ$300-700m, including NZ$100m for the Australian ingredients business.
+ANZ agriculture economist Susan Kilsby predicts more write downs totalling NZ$300-$700 million, including NZ$100 million for the Australian ingredients business.

 "Fonterra's Australian business has two separate parts - the milk collection and processing part of the business and the sale of consumer goods," Ms Kilsby said.